Salcomo/GPT-Voice-Assistant/README.md

 # GPT-Voice-Assistant
-An always listening voice assistant using ChatGPT for its
+An always listening voice assistant using ChatGPT for its knowledge Hoping to add smart home support soon